Authorities: 1 killed, 5 hurt in California church shooting

 LAGUNA WOODS, Calif.
-(AP) — One person was killed and four others were critically wounded in a shooting Sunday at a Southern California church, authorities said.
+(AP) — One person was killed and four others critically wounded in a shooting Sunday afternoon at a Presbyterian church in a suburban Southern California community where the majority of residents are seniors, officials said.
+A suspect was in custody.

-Deputies detained one person and recovered a weapon following the shooting at Geneva Presbyterian Church in the city of Laguna Woods, the Orange County Sheriff's Department said on Twitter.
+The shooting was reported shortly before 1:30 p.m. at Geneva Presbyterian Church in the city of Laguna Woods, the Orange County Sheriff's Department said on Twitter.

 A fifth injured person suffered minor injuries, officials said.
 All the victims were adults.